mbgoseco/data-structures-and-algorithms/Challenges/QueueWithStacks/README.md

 ## Approach & Efficiency
 - Enqueue() - Big O Time = O(1), Space = O(1): This approach uses just a simple push() call to imitate an Enqueue(), thus no node traversal is need and Big O time and space is O(1).
-- Dequeue() - Big O Time = O(n), Space = O(n): For Dequeue(), temporary stacks are used to move, flip, and reassign the stack minus the dequeued node using while loops, then using a temp integer to store and return the dequeued node's value.
+- Dequeue() - Big O Time = O(n), Space = O(n): For Dequeue(), temporary stacks are used to move, flip, and reassign the stack minus the dequeued node, using while loops and pop() to transfer nodes to each stack, then using a temp integer to store and return the dequeued node's value.

 ## Solution
 ![whiteboard](https://github.com/mbgoseco/data-structures-and-algorithms/blob/master/Challenges/QueueWithStacks/assets/queue_with_stacks.JPG)